Buy a New Car in Dubai With Confidence

 How long does delivery usually take?

-For in-stock cars, expect roughly 2–5 working days after registration.
-Special orders and rare trims can take weeks depending on shipping.
+For in-stock cars, often 2–5 working days after registration.
+Rare trims or special orders can take much longer.

 Is importing a new car cheaper than buying locally?